depasquale-lab/EK125/Week9B.md

-# Working with Online Data Stores and APIs in Python
+# Week 9b Working with Online Data Stores and APIs in Python

 ## Introduction